-There’s A Hike In Connecticut That Leads You Straight To An Abandoned Village
+A Hike Along Gay City State Park In Connecticut Leads You Straight To An Abandoned Village

 When you think of ghost towns, your mind likely conjures up an image of a dusty western locale with saloon doors hanging askew and a dilapidated sign boasting the former location of a general store.
 Connecticut certainly doesn’t have that kind of ghost town but we do have an abandoned village from the 19th century slowly being reclaimed by nature.
 A fascinating history accompanies Factory Hollow, a once thriving mill community.
-To take an up-close look, you can hike to straight to this deserted village within Gay City State Park.
+To take an up-close look, you can walk straight to this deserted village within Gay City State Park.